When is Crisis at Christmas open in London?

 Drivers must be aged between 25 and 65 for insurance purposes.

 How much time do I need to commit?

 Generally, we ask volunteers to do a minimum of two shifts across the week on two different days.
 However this varies for different roles.

-*Note for service and activities volunteers: although we encourage all volunteers to sign up for a minimum of two shifts, it may be possible to volunteer in some services for just one shift or two shifts on the same day, depending on shift times and volunteer numbers.
+Note for Service and Activities volunteers: although we encourage all volunteers to sign up for a minimum of two shifts, it may be possible to volunteer in some services for just one shift or two shifts on the same day, depending on shift times and volunteer numbers.